On this page

 Who uses it

-Form DS-157 is a supplemental nonimmigrant visa application used by certain applicants, particularly those seeking special immigrant classification under the Afghan Allies Protection Act.
-It is intended for applicants who are citizens or nationals of Afghanistan and were employed by or on behalf of the U.S. government or the International Security Assistance Force (ISAF) in Afghanistan after October 7, 2001, for at least one year.
-Additionally, the form is applicable to the surviving spouse or child of someone who met the criteria for special immigrant classification under the Afghan Allies Protection Act.
-This form must be submitted alongside the documents necessary for applying for Chief of Mission Approval.
+Form DS-157 is a supplemental nonimmigrant visa application primarily used by Afghan Special Immigrant Visa (SIV) applicants.
+It is intended for individuals who are citizens or nationals of Afghanistan and were employed by or on behalf of the U.S. government or the International Security Assistance Force (ISAF) in Afghanistan after October 7, 2001, for at least one year.
+Additionally, the form may be used by the surviving spouse or child of someone who met the criteria for Afghan SIV eligibility.
+Applicants must file this form together with the documents required for Chief of Mission Approval to support their petition for classification as a special immigrant under section 203(b)(4) of the Immigration and Nationality Act.

 When it is used